periode/thesis/outline/understanding_beauty.md

 from [Landscape Design and Cognitive Psychology](https://www.sciencedirect.com/science/article/pii/S1877042813013293)

-also berléant & carlsonseems to have written quite a lot on [urban aesthetics](https://philpapers.org/rec/BERTAO-15). for instance, carlson offers the method of "functional fit" as an alternative, which treats the city as a system that must be assessed on the efficiency of its different components to work together, and there the appreviation of human environments is based on "the functions they perform".
+also berléant & carlson seem to have written quite a lot on [urban aesthetics](https://philpapers.org/rec/BERTAO-15). for instance, carlson offers the method of "functional fit" as an alternative, which treats the city as a system that must be assessed on the efficiency of its different components to work together, and there the appreviation of human environments is based on "the functions they perform".
 All elements should grow organically (like alexander said)

 sullivan (building is clear function) /